Flu vaccination

 Children

-The flu vaccine is also free for children:
+The nasal spray flu vaccine is free on the NHS for:

 - all primary school children (Reception to Year 6)